-Join Garrick Chow for an in-depth discussion in this video Understanding applicant pool, company, and hiring trend insights, part of Up and Running with LinkedIn Premium Job Seeker.
+Join Garrick Chow for an in-depth discussion in this video Understanding applicant pool, company, and hiring trend insights, part of Learning LinkedIn Premium Job Seeker.

 - One of the advantages of a premium job seeker account is the ability to see how you compare both to people who are applying for a job you are interested in as well as to the people who are already employed at that company.
 This information is collectively referred to as insights and it can help you zero in more precisely on the right opportunities and really focus your job search strategy.
 For example, the account I'm using for this demonstration is a premium job seeker account.
 I'll click jobs and again that gives me a list of job links and things I might be interested in.
 And I'll click on one that looks interesting.

 So, in this section directly underneath the job title area, this is the insights area.
 Notice it has this PREMIUM label to indicate this is a premium only feature.
 So, here I can see that there are currently 15 applicants who have applied for this job.
 So, right away that can start to give me a sense of how popular this position is.
 But, bear in mind that all the data you'll find here is based on the data from LinkedIn, not from the company itself.
 So, this number doesn't include the people who aren't on LinkedIn or who might've applied through other channels.
 But, this can still give you a good sense of what skills and experience your potential competition are bringing to the table.